frank-trollmann/machine-learning_example-project/README.md

 This requires the following steps:
 1) Install a kernel in your virtual environment by running *ipython kernel install --user --name=project_name*  feel free to give it a better name.
 2) Make sure to restart VSCode to give it a chance to find the Kernel
-3) Open a Juypter notebook and select te kernel in the top right.
+3) Open a Juypter notebook and select the kernel in the top right.

 If you encounter any issues, or if the kernel doesn't appear, make sure you restarted VSCode (maybe get a coffee after you do.
 It took a few minutes for me to find the kernel).
 If that still didn't help, try substituting step 1 with this command: *python3 -m ipykernel install --user --name=projectname*.
 This tip is taken from [here](https://stackoverflow.com/questions/58119823/jupyter-notebooks-in-visual-studio-code-does-not-use-the-active-virtual-environm).